There’s no more denying it. The days are shorter. The temperature is colder. Winter is on its way – and you need to winterize your vinyl deck.

 Now your deck is ready for winter and probably looks so great that you will still want to use it every chance you get.

-If you have been considering a deck renovation, don’t wait until spring or summer when deck builders are at their busiest.
-Start the conversation now to get an estimate on your decking project.
+That being said, if you have been considering a deck renovation, don’t wait until spring to contact your Duradek applicator.
+Spring and summer months are when deck builders are at their busiest.
+You can start the conversation during the winter to get an estimate on your decking project and schedule a site visit for early spring to ensure you are not left waiting for available contractors.

 In many areas, Duradek installers can take care of re-surfacing your deck with Duradek vinyl all year round.

-Duradek installers are a very talented and creative bunch of contractors.
 Communicate with your Duradek contractor and don’t be afraid to ask him to make use of any scrap bits of leftover vinyl (if there are any).
-Little, left-over vinyl remnants work well to place under metal planters to stop rust from developing on your permanent deck; and creative uses like this mini snow slide protects the landing of a patio stairway from snow accumulation.
+Little, left-over vinyl remnants work well to place under metal planters to stop rust from developing on your permanent deck.
+Some more creative uses include this mini snow slide that protects the landing of a patio stairway from snow accumulation.